A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: Interaction Cube Framework

-The Interaction Cube categorizes the study of VAM virtual objects as MRIDEs (Mixed-Reality Interaction Design Elements), which can fall into one of three categories:\\ \begin{itemize} \item \textit{User-Anchored Interface Elements}: Objects attached to user view.
-This is similar to traditional GUI elements that are anchored to the user's cameria coordinate frame and do not change along with the user's field of view. \item \textit{Environment-Anchored Interface Elements}: Objects anchored to the environment or robot.
-For example, while the robot performs 3D SLAM, it visualizes the estimated map to a user wearing a MR headset (like in Figure \ref{fig:vam-slam-model}(A)). \item \textit{Virtual Artifacts}: Objects that can be manipulated by humans or robots or may move ``under their own ostensible volition''.
-For example, if a robot plans to move in a direction and visualizes an arrow to indicate direction to a user wearing a MR headset (like in Figure \ref{fig:vam-slam-model}(B)). \end{itemize}
+The Interaction Cube categorizes the study of VAM virtual objects as MRIDEs (mixed-reality interaction design elements), which can fall into one of three categories:\\ \begin{itemize} \item \textit{User-Anchored Interface Elements}: Objects attached to user view.
+This is similar to traditional GUI elements that are anchored to the user's camera coordinate frame and do not change along with the user's field of view.
+These elements may also be referred to as part of a user's heads up display as popularized by video games and movies. \item \textit{Environment-Anchored Interface Elements}: Objects anchored to the environment or robot.
+For example, virtual arms that can be anchored to a robot \cite{groechel2019using} or virtual objects that can be anchored to the physical environment. \item \textit{Virtual Artifacts}: Objects that can be manipulated by humans or robots or may move ``under their own ostensible volition'' \cite{williams2019reality}.
+For example, virtual indicators of robot position, such as arrows, can move on their own within the environment. \end{itemize}